Red Light Photo Enforcement

 California Vehicle Code section 21455.5 authorizes jurisdictions to use automated red light enforcement systems.
 These systems were challenged in West Judicial District in 2010 due to alleged hearsay violations, but both the California Supreme Court and the United States Supreme Court have ruled that automated red light camera systems do not violate the hearsay rule.

-Traffic collisions in red light camera controlled intersections have decreased by 38% since the program’s inception while the traffic count (the number of cars going through the intersections) has doubled.
+Traffic collisions in red light camera controlled intersections have decreased since the program’s inception.

 Katella Avenue and Bloomfield is also a significant crossing for children on their way to school which is of paramount concern to our community.